-The Yale Center for Teaching and Learning offers several tutoring programs for students in science and QR courses (including QR courses in the social sciences, such as economics).
+The Poorvu Center for Teaching and Learning offers several tutoring programs for students in science and QR courses (including QR courses in the social sciences, such as economics).

 Any faculty or staff members with questions may contact the coordinator of STEM tutoring, Kailasnath Purushothaman.

 Through the Poorvu Center for Teaching and Learning, the Writing Center offers tutoring in each of the residential colleges.
 Each tutor is available for approximately ten hours a week to work with students on any writing project: course papers from across the curriculum, senior essays, graduate school and fellowship applications, or anything intended for publication.
 The Residential College Writing Tutors have substantial experience in drafting and revising prose—as classroom writing teachers or as professional editors and writers—and they provide an important resource for both students and faculty.
 Tutors usually meet with students by appointment on a one-to-one basis to discuss rough drafts of work in progress.

 Another resource, called the Writing Partners, offers drop-in help with writing at the Poorvu Center in Sterling Memorial Library.
 Writing Partners are Yale College or graduate school students selected both for their writing skills and for their ability to talk about writing.
 They can give feedback at any point in the writing process, from brainstorming to final revision.